phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ## Introduction

+General support for PyArrow dtypes was added with pandas 2.0 to both pandas and Dask.
+This solves a bunch of long-standing pains for users of both libraries.
+Running out of memory is by far the most common pain for users of Dask, this is mitigated in a big way by PyArrow backed string columns which consume up to 70% less memory compared to NumPy object columns.
+We will get a huge performance improvement in a bunch of areas on top of this.

 Support for PyArrow dtypes in pandas, and by extension Dask, is still relatively new.
 I would still recommend caution when opting into the PyArrow ``dtype_backend``, since not every part of both APIs is optimized yet.
 You should be able to get a big improvement with a bit of